 For the pasta lover looking to spice things up in a hurry.

 This meal is very simple but very impressive.
 Boil pasta to your preference and remove water.
 Stir through a healthy amount of olive oil, you want it to coat all the pasta without overwhelming it.
 Stir through a few teaspoons of garlic, adjusting for your own taste.
 You don’t want these flavours competing with each other, you want them working together.
 Toss in a handful of basil, the more the merrier.
 Really, the sky’s the limit when it comes to basil.
 You could also throw in some spinach since it cooks away to nothing.
-Add your pine nuts when the basil and spinach have been assimilated.
+Add your pine nuts and sliced cherry tomatoes when the basil and spinach have been assimilated.
 Bonus points if you toast the pine nuts in a separate pan first.
 A little pepper doesn’t hurt but take it easy.
 Most of the heat should come from the chilli flakes, so sprinkle liberally.
 Chop your parsley and stir that through.
 If you’re a fan of olives they go beautifully with this meal.
 Serve with parmesan grated generously over everything.